 There are 26 full size classrooms in Unadilla but only 9 of them are being used for regular grade level classrooms.
-There are six other classrooms that are being used for related instructional services and a faculty room; however, there are two empty classrooms, one study hall, 3AIS rooms, and four rooms for teaching assistants.
+There are six other classrooms that are being used for related instructional services and a faculty room; however, there are two empty classrooms, one study hall, 3 AIS rooms, and four rooms for teaching assistants.
 In many instances, full size classrooms are being used for small group instruction, simply because the room is available.
 Given this data and the tour of the building that was conducted as part of the committee process, it is clear that there is a significant amount of underutilized and vacant space in the Unadilla Elementary School.

 Both option 2 and option 4 call for the 5th grade to be moved to the middle school.
 In addition, they both call for one elementary school in the districts that would house grades K-4.
 Otego Elementary School currently houses grades K-2 and has little to no extra room.
 There are currently three sections of third grade and three sections of fourth grade meaning that, at a minimum, there would have to be six vacant classrooms in Otego Elementary School to house the third and fourth grades.
 These classrooms simply do not exist.
+In addition, there is not sufficient auxiliary space in Otego Elementary to house the additional students from Unadilla Elementary.
+Finally, should the district decide to keep the 5th grade in the elementary school, there is no room to do that in Otego Elementary School.

 There are currently five sections of kindergarten, three sections of first grade, and four sections of second grade in Otego Elementary that would have to be moved to Unadilla Elementary under option 2 if Otego Elementary School were to be closed.
-An analysis of the current building usage, the tour of the building with the committee, and moving the firth grade to the middle school would provide more than sufficient space in Unadilla Elementary School to house grades K-2 that are currently located in Otego Elementary.
+An analysis of the current building usage, the tour of the building with the committee, and moving the fifth grade to the middle school would provide more than sufficient space in Unadilla Elementary School to house grades K-2 that are currently located in Otego Elementary.